davidthaler/PUMSutils/README.md

 ### Contributing

-Feel free to raise an issue if you find a bug, or a feature request.
+Feel free to raise an issue if you find a bug, or have a feature request.
-You are also welcome to raise a pull request if you fix a bug or have new functionality that you think should be included.
+Ppull requests are also welcome if you fix a bug or have new functionality that you think should be included.